Abhinav7272/LiveConnect/README.md

 # LiveConnect

 LiveConnect is a video upload and streaming platform built using Java, Spring Boot, HTML, JavaScript, and CSS.
+This project provides a comprehensive solution for users to upload, view, and stream videos while utilizing advanced technologies such as Kafka, MongoDB, and FFmpeg to ensure scalability, efficient data handling, and smooth video processing.

+## Key Features:
+- User Authentication: Users can sign in and receive a token for secure access to the platform.
-This project supports user authentication, video uploads, and video streaming functionality.
-Users can log in, upload videos, and view uploaded videos.
+- Video Upload: Users can upload videos, which are transcode and stored.
+- Video Streaming: Users can stream videos directly from the platform in a seamless, user-friendly interface.
+- Logging : Kafka is used for logging.
+- Data Storage: MongoDB is used as the database to store user and video metadata efficiently.
+- Video Processing: FFmpeg is used to process video files, such as resizing, transcoding, and converting video formats to ensure compatibility for streaming.

 ## Table of Contents
 - [Getting Started](#getting-started)